oswaldobapvicjr/jep-data-extension/README.md

 - Equal (`==`)
 - Not equal (`!=`)

-This enables the use of these operators in any expression that can be evaluated to `true` or `false` using dates.
+This allows the usage of dates in expressions that can be evaluated to `true` or `false`.
 For example:

 ```java
 if("2017-03-11T10:15:00:123Z" < now(), "past", "not past")